WHITE TIGERS 1950s TO 1970s - REWA, ORISSA, FIRST EXPORTS TO UK AND USA ZOOS

 Hill Garden Zoo in Kankaria was started by Reuben David in 1951.
 David was fascinated with freaks, hybrids (such as zebroids) and albino animals.
 He once refused the offer of a white tiger because it was not a true albino. (“Zoo and Aquarium History - Ancient Animal Collections To Zoological Gardens,” edited By Vernon N. Kisling, Jr., 2001)

 Scott was the President of the Zoological Society of Florida and he retained ownership of Gomti/Princess who was on permanent loan to Crandon Park Zoo.
 Gomti/Princess was the daughter of Mohan and Sukeshi and was Mohini's half-sister; she may have been intended to breed to a cub of Raja and Rani (her first cousin).
 He didn't want to breed Gomti/Princess with any of the zoo's resident tigers.
 He was determined to get a white tiger mate for her.
-Around Christmas in 1970 Jimmy Stewart appeared on the Johnny Carson Show and announced that his wife would be buying a white tiger for the Los Angeles Zoo.
+Jimmy Stewart and his wife Gloria were billed to appear on The Johnny Carson Show on 2nd March, 1970 in New York City, where they announced that Gloria would be buying a white tiger for the Los Angeles Zoo.
 Scott was apparently furious because he thought the next one to be exported was earmarked for him.
 It appeared that he bought his white tiger named Rajah as a mate for Gomti/Princess, but she died on 16th December, 1970, and the promised male white tiger never arrived.
 Scott had said that he might donate a pair of Princess's cubs to Los Angeles Zoo, which was supposed to have been constructing a special exhibit for the one they were expecting from Jimmy Stewart's wife.
 After Gomti/Princess died, Scott still expected to take delivery of Rajah and hoped to breed him with Mohini.

 In all, Scott had purchased three white tigers, four if he is given credit for Mohini in 1961.
 His fourth tiger, in 1970, could have been any of the four white tigers owned by the Maharaja of Rewa in 1970, two males and two females.